mailjet/laravel-mailjet/README.md

 # Laravel Mailjet

-This library provide a wrapper arounr MailJet API for laravel.
+This library provide a wrapper arounr Mailjet API for laravel.
 It is still in developpement, don't hesitate to add some method to the services.

 ## Installation